Warehouse find!!! -Reticent Notoriety-

 The League is Billups Allen’s first full-length novel.
 It follows the struggles of Martin Selby as he overcomes crippling social anxiety and being self-conscious about his weight only to discover there is no real reward in doing so.
+Physical copies are available from me.

 #4 again follows the vignette format.
 It has been said to have gone off the rails a bit for including a long article about the obscure bebop sax player Aubrey Moore.
 I try to think of it as Cramhole's New Yorker phase.
 Still plenty of vignettes illustrated by artists Christine Cunniff, Laura Harris, Jay Littleton, Josh Baker, and Anne Baker.
 Also, Mr. Chen returns, probably because he was unemployed at the time.
 Segments include "Things Overheard at Smash," "What's in the Hold Bin?," and "The Near Misses of Aubrey Moore."